pradeep-kargwal/Taret450/README.md

 # Taret450
-These questions are done to improve My Coding skills and codechef skills
+These questions are done to improve My Coding skills for placements in google amazon;